Slovenian yields surge after PM loses party leadership

 By Emelia Sithole-Matarise

-LONDON, April 28 (Reuters) - Slovenian bond yields rose sharply on Monday after Prime Minister Alenka Bratusek, under whose government the country averted an international bailout last year, lost the leadership of her centre-left party.
+LONDON, April 28 (Reuters) - Slovenian bond yields rose sharply on Monday after Prime Minister Alenka Bratusek, whose policies averted an international bailout last year, lost the leadership of her ruling centre-left party.

-Zoran Jankovic, the mayor of Ljubljana, regained charge of the Positive Slovenia party at a weekend congress.
-His election throws into doubt the survival of the ruling coalition, whose three other members have said they will not cooperate with Jankovic, who is under investigation for corruption.
+The government’s survival is in doubt after Bratusek lost the leadership of the Positive Slovenia party to Zoran Jankovic, the mayor of Ljubljana.
+The party’s three coalition partners have said they will not cooperate with Jankovic, who is under investigation for corruption.

 Greek bonds also sold off after the European Commission said the country where the euro debt crisis began was still dependent on its international lenders to stay fully funded despite this month’s market return.

-Slovenia bore the brunt of the sell-off in the euro zone’s weaker bond markets on investor concern that the fall of Bratusek’s government and early elections would slow efforts to shore up the economy of the former Yugoslav republic.
+Slovenia bore the brunt of the sell-off in the euro zone’s weaker bond markets on investor concern that the fall of Bratusek’s government and early elections would slow efforts to shore up the economy of the ex-Yugoslav republic.

-Slovenian 10-year yields rose 29 basis points to a two-week peak of 3.99 percent, before closing at 3.87 percent.
+Slovenian 10-year yields jumped 26 basis points to a two-week peak of 3.96 percent.

 “The market clearly doesn’t like it when you have volatility in the government, especially for a country like Slovenia where there’s a lot to do,” said ING strategist Alessandro Giansanti.